Neptune Printing has evolved over 32 years. It is the current business moniker for owner Dean Kennedy.

 The Early Years (from 1989)

 Voluntary design work was always part of Dean’s contribution.
-His earliest work included redesigning a form for St Vincent’s Hospital.
+His earliest work included redesigning a complex form for St Vincent’s Hospital.
 This was while he was still a hospital Orderly (1992).
-Another early project was to redesign the brochure for a community services agency.
+Another early project was to redesign the brochure for a community services agency in Broadmeadows.
 Since 1990 he has also assisted candidates and politicians with election marketing.

 By the mid-1990s, Dean launched his brandmark Wisebiz.
 He also launched Deaken Creative (August 1994) and Terrabyte Communications in July 1997.
 The name “Deaken” was a blended word of Dean’s first and last names (somewhat of a family tradition).
 Dean invented the compound word Terrabyte.
 “Terra” to represent “earth” and “byte” for “digital”.

 Clever business names unfortunately caused confusion and common misspellings.
 Deaken was too much like Deakin, the popular Australian university name.
 Terrabyte was like terabyte (even though a terabyte of storage was still rare).
 And “Communications” lost its PR meaning: people thought of telecommunications.
 But the Terrabyte name prevailed until the mid-2000s.